 - WPMaintainer: WPMaintainer provides maintenance, support, backups, and security for your existing WordPress installation.
 You can use them for small jobs once a month: things like installing a plugin or adding some CSS.

-- Maintainn: Maintainn provide updates, backups, security, and migrations.
+- Maintainn: Maintainn provides updates, backups, security, and migrations.
 They also offer a support button in your WordPress dashboard and custom development requests.

 - Hiring a developer: You may find that the most cost-effective way of solving your problem is to hire a developer to fix it for you.
 This could be the start of a relationship that could help you manage and develop your site over time.

 If your WordPress site is hosted with Kinsta, you have access to our 24/7 support without having to pay extra for a premium service.
+Our average ticket response time in Q3 2019 was 1 minute and 19 seconds!
 Features of Kinsta support include:

 - Access to experts by submitting a support ticket from your MyKinsta dashboard.
 Follow our guide to raising a support ticket to find out how to do it effectively.

 - Free site migrations.
-Migrate your WordPress site to your new hosting account for free, without having to worry about databases and files.
+Migrate your WordPress site to your new hosting account for free, without having to worry about databases and files (suggested reading: The Best WordPress Migration Plugins).

 - Uptime checks: we check your site is online every two minutes.